yokoffing/NextDNS-Config/README.md

 ### Block Newly Registered Domains (NRDs)
 ![Disabled](https://raw.githubusercontent.com/crssi/NextDNS-Config/main/icons/disabled.svg) Block Newly Registered Domains (NRDs) → :radioactive: *Enabling may cause breakage*
 <br>
-<br> While there are legitimate NRDs, many are nefarious.
-Here's a recent (June 2022) incident of a scam NRD ([example](https://old.reddit.com/r/GaySoundsShitposts/comments/vr4fjf/be_gay_do_crime/) | commentary [1](https://old.reddit.com/r/gaybros/comments/vqb2q9/comment/iepjd69/) [2](https://old.reddit.com/r/gaybros/comments/vqb2q9/comment/ieoyygw/)).
-Another example is social media hacks where users click on links in there messages.
-Those are usually rogue NRDs.
+<br> Many NRDs are nefarious while a few are legitimate.

+Here's a recent (June 2022) incident of a scam using a NRD ([example](https://old.reddit.com/r/GaySoundsShitposts/comments/vr4fjf/be_gay_do_crime/) | commentary [1](https://old.reddit.com/r/gaybros/comments/vqb2q9/comment/iepjd69/) [2](https://old.reddit.com/r/gaybros/comments/vqb2q9/comment/ieoyygw/)).
+Another example is social media [account hacks](https://www.boldgrid.com/instagram-influencer-accounts-are-being-hacked-phishing-attacks/) where users click on links in their private messages.

-This is marked as disabled because it will cause false positives.
+This is marked as disabled because it will cause false positives (see [guideline #1](https://github.com/yokoffing/NextDNS-Config#guidelines)).
 However, if you are comfortable allowlisting occasionally, **it is strongly encouraged that you enable this**.
-Selectively add NRDs to your allowlist; and if you add certain ones to your allowlist, **NEVER give sensitive information to a NRD!**
+Selectively add NRDs to your allowlist; and if you add certain ones to your allowlist, **NEVER give sensitive information** to a NRD.

 ### Block Dynamic DNS Hostnames
 ![Enabled](https://raw.githubusercontent.com/crssi/NextDNS-Config/main/icons/enabled.svg) Enable Block Dynamic DNS Hostnames